gamaPhy/Freedom/first_keeb/Electrical/README.md

 - [ ] Add extra switch with winding copper wire  around switch connected to ADC to test viability
 - [ ] Rotary encoders with the internal ADC?

+- SPI
-- SPI lines need resistor terminations
+   - 0Ohm resistor terminations near source of  each line
 - Debounce rotary encoder and buttons

+Future:
+- Find a suitable voltage regulator or voltage reference to accomodate powering all the sensors.
+  ~10mA maximum each * 16 = 160mA total.
+This might be too much load on 3v3 pin of pico.